 What Is Oleic Acid?

-Oleic acid (C18:1) is a long-chain fatty acid with one double bond, making it a monounsaturated fat.
-It is the dominant fatty acid in olive oil and a cornerstone of the Mediterranean diet.
+Chemically known as C18:1, oleic acid is a long-chain fatty acid with a single double bond, which classifies it as a monounsaturated fat.
+It dominates olive oil composition and stands as a cornerstone of the Mediterranean diet, celebrated for both wellness and beauty.

-- Sources in skincare: olive oil, avocado oil, almond oil, argan oil, sesame oil, animal fats
+- Sources in skincare: Olive oil, avocado oil, almond oil, argan oil, sesame oil, and animal fats

 Key Benefits of Oleic Acid

-- Softening & smoothing: Works as an emollient for improved skin texture
+- Softening & smoothing: Works as an emollient to improve skin texture.

-- Anti-inflammatory: Helps calm redness, irritation, and flare-ups
+- Anti-inflammatory: Helps reduce redness, irritation, and flare-ups.

-- Antioxidant protection: Neutralizes oxidative stress linked to premature aging
+- Antioxidant protection: Neutralizes oxidative stress that accelerates aging.

-- Scar & stretch mark support: Aids in repair and regeneration
+- Scar & stretch mark support: Aids skin repair and regeneration.

 Oleic Acid and the Skin Microbiome

-Your skin isn’t just a barrier — it’s an ecosystem.
-Oleic acid contributes to microbiome balance by:
+Your skin functions as a living ecosystem.
+Consequently, oleic acid helps maintain microbiome balance by:

 - Supporting the acid mantle to keep skin slightly acidic and pathogen-resistant